ankay212000/Pocket_News/README.md

 2. Firebase authentication login and Registration
 3. Sharing of news via any sharing medium

-# Future Features
-1. More varied news can be added using more APIs(can be created using web scraping) or can be found one.
-2. Bookmark and like feature.
-3. Pages for user, bookmarked, liked pages.
-4. Recommended for you feature.

 ## Google Sign In
   Package Requirement: <a href="https://pub.dev/packages/firebase_auth">firebase_auth</a> (for Firebase authentication) & <a href="https://pub.dev/packages/google_sign_in">google_sign_in</a> (to implement Google sign-in)